The Department of Pharmacology teaches courses in five schools within the Health Sciences Center.

 Basic Dental Pharmacology - This course is designed to provide the student with a fundamental knowledge of pharmacology.
 Strong emphasis is placed on dentally oriented therapeutics such as analgesics, antibiotics and drug interactions.
 The course consists of 66 hours and is divided into 55 hours of lectures, and 11 of examinations.
 Dr. Dennis Paul is the Course Director.

 Dental Hygiene Pharmacology - This course is designed to provide the Dental Hygienist with the basic principles of pharmacology necessary for clinical practice.
 Among the areas covered in the lectures are autonomic, cardiovascular, CNS, and antibiotic drugs.
 There are 25 plus hours of lectures plus a mid-term and final exam.
-Dr. Imran Mungrue is the Course Director.
+Dr. Dennis Paul and Dr. Kelly Jean Sherman are the Course Directors.

 Advanced Nursing Pharmacology - This course is designed to provide students enrolled in the nurse practitioner's curriculum with advanced training in pharmacology.
 Dr. Peter Weed is the Course Director.